Flocking Frequently Asked Questions

 hard to remove.
 Glue can set up in 10 minutes or so,

-therefore wipe your hands immediately and wash them if
+therefore wipe your hands immediately with a wet rag as needed, and wash them if

 you get glue on them.